covid-at-home/covid-at-home/level2.md

 ![](/images/sneezing-emoji.png)

-Notice if you suffer from any of the following, most common first symptoms:
+Notice if you suffer from any of the following, most common first COVID-19 symptoms:

 * Fever
 * Fatigue
-* Dry (unproductive) cough
+* Dry (unproductive) cough that is new and persistent
 * Shortness of breath
 * Gastrointestinal symptoms